 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

-MUST-TRY BRITISH FOODS IN BRITAIN
+MUST-TRY AND THE BEST BRITISH FOODS IN BRITAIN

 If you are heading to Britain (England, Scotland, Wales), here is a list of British foods you need to try.

-TRADITIONAL BRITISH DISHES AND TYPICAL BRITISH MEALS
+TRADITIONAL BRITISH DISHES AND TYPICAL BRITISH MEALS – BEST BRITISH FOODS

-1. ENGLISH BREAKFAST
+1. FULL ENGLISH BREAKFAST

 2. SCOTCH EGG

-When you boil egg, wrap it up with breaded sausages and then deep-fry all together, you get one of the most popular British dishes ever.
+When you boil an egg, wrap it up with breaded sausages, and then deep-fry it all together, you get one of the most popular British dishes ever.

-3. SHEPARD’S PIE
+3. SHEPERD’S PIE

-If you want to taste a genuine British pie, then Shepard Pie should be on your British foods list.
+If you want to taste a genuine British pie, then Shepherd’s pie should be on your British foods list.

 4. COTTAGE PIE

 British Cottage pie is another famous British dish.
 It’s similar to Shepard’s Pie.
-But while Shepard’s pie traditionally comes with lamb meat, Cottage Pie comes with beef meat.
+But while Shepard’s Pie traditionally comes with lamb meat, Cottage pie comes with beef meat.

 5. STEAK AND KIDNEY PIE

 If you are after good savory British pie, then Steak and Kidney Pie is your best bet in England.

-This traditional British pie is made with beef broth, gravy and fried onions.
+This traditional British pie is made with beef broth, gravy, and fried onions.
 It is also popularly called Kate and Sidney pie.